vhfsantos/CURE/README.md

 ```

 Now you can rerun IQ-tree for each tree in the `tree_not_done.txt`.
-The following code will do it in parallel, running 10 trees at a time, with 2 threads each:
+The following code will do it in parallel, running 10 trees at a time, with 2 threads each (make sure you have activate the cure environment):

 ```
 for alignment in $(cat trees_not_done.txt); do